Ed-Whyatt/titan-barbers/README.md

     1. As a Frequent Customer, I want to check if any staff have left.
     2. As a Frequent Customer, I want to easily see if there have been any changes to the prices.

+### Design

+-  ### Colour Scheme

+      -

+-   #### Typography

+     -   The main fonts on this site are Lato and Poppins with a fall back font of sans-serif.
+     -	 The font of the shop name in the header of this site is Pacifio with a fall back of sans-serif.

+-   #### Imagery

+     -   Imagery is crucial to show the interior of the shop and the staff portraits all images are from [www.pexels.com](https://www.pexels.com/)